Ontario Line: Southern civil, stations and tunnel

 On June 2, 2020, Infrastructure Ontario (IO) and Metrolinx issued an RFQ for the southern portion, part of the first phase of procurement for the Ontario Line.
 On November 9, 2022, the contract was awarded to Ontario Transit Group (a consortium led by Ferrovial and Vinci), with a projected completion date of 2030.
+The contract was valued at $6 billion.

 The contract included the design and construction of: